-STOP PRESS: DOLLARS RAISED NOW STANDS AT over $30000 which places the Farrer team the 23rd highest ranked team in Australia.
+STOP PRESS: FINAL DOLLARS RAISED WAS JUST OVER $35,000 which placed the Farrer team the 11th highest ranked team in NSW.

 Leukaemia, lymphoma and myeloma are types of blood cancer.
 Blood cancer and related disorders can develop in anyone of any age at any time.
 More than 60,000 Australians are living with blood cancer or related disorders and the equivalent of one person every 41 minutes is diagnosed.
 Although research is improving survival rates, sadly an Australian loses their life to blood cancer every two hours.
 This cancer claims more lives than breast cancer and melanoma.

 During the months of April and May this year, Year 12 searched high and low for every penny they could find to raise money for The Leukaemia Foundation.
 Team Captain Peter Christie set up the ‘Farrer Gents of 2018’ team, and with a little motivation from Josh Irvine, the Year 12 students were quickly on board and trying to reach their goal of $12000.
 The boys asked every relative and friend they could find to help out, posted on social media, held fundraisers at recess, and even walked the streets of Tamworth to try to reach their goal.

 As Tuesday 22nd May approached (Shave Day), momentum built and their goal of $12000 was soon raised to $15000, $20000, $25000 and so on.
 An auction was held on Shave Day which significantly added not only to their tally, but also to their determination to raise as much as they could as a year group.
 Prior to the lunchtime shave time there were some ‘sights to behold’ around the school campus that morning.
 Appreciation and thanks to our fabulous hairdressers who donated their time to clean up those heads!

 Heads that were auctioned and shaved on the day belonged to: